Check how bankruptcy affects your home

 Tell the council you’re homeless because of your bankruptcy.
 If you lose your home because of financial problems, the council shouldn’t decide you‘ve made yourself homeless - called being ‘intentionally homeless’.

-If the council say they won’t help because you’re intentionally homeless, you might be able to challenge their decision.
-Check if you can challenge the council’s decision about your homelessness application.
+If the council say they won’t help because you’re intentionally homeless, talk to an adviser to find out if you can challenge their decision.